gsauthof/tree-model/README.md

 this is not the case for an QAbstractItemModel model, where you need to cover 'just' set-data, insert and remove.

 Thus, the tree-model library implements the 2nd approach for undo/redo in the class `tree_model::Recorder`.
 An Recorder instance is associated to a QAbstractItemModel instance via being connected to all its 'interesting' edit related signals.
 It records edit operations via storing edit operation objects into double-ended queue.
 Transactions and limited undo are supported, where unlimited undo/redo is the default.

+### Clipboard Support

+Qt has a class for interacting with the system's clipboard in a portable fashion.
+When dealing with `QAbstractItemModel`s it is natural to also use the drag-and-drop related methods `dropMimeData()` and `mimeData()` to paste and copy the clipboard data.
+The adaptor model thus also implements them and translates them into equivalent calls of the `tree_model::Base` model.

+Using XML as the serialization format of the clipboard has the advantage that it is human readable and can be easiliy changed with a normal text editor.
+When multiple elements should be copied or inserted one has to decide how to map that to XML since an XML document may only have one root.
+One possibility is to create an artificial root element that is part of the mime data.
+The editor example implements a variation.
+The serialized XML is just a concatenation of serialized subtrees, thus, not necessarily a valid XML document as such.
+But, on deserialization the document is implicitly wrapped with an artificical root element such that an off-the-shelf XML parser can be used (after insert that root is discarded).

+With the Qt clipboard API one has to decide which clipboards to support exactly.
+For example under X11, there is the primary selection buffer and a normal clipboard.
+Also, a clipboard may contain a document in several versions (with different mime types).
+The editor example thus exports a copied selection multiple
+times: into the selection buffer, into the normal clipboard as normal text and with mime-type 'text/xml'.
+The normal text copy is done because this is what normal text editor request; such that the 'text/xml' version is ignored.
+The mime-type 'text/xml' is what is expected by the editor - also for drag-and-drop operations.
+The X11 selection copy is done for convenience, e.g. to easily paste something into a terminal window.

+### Drag and Drop

+After central methods of the `QAbstractItemModel` are implemented in the `tree_model::Base` (like removal, mime data export/import) it isn't much work to get drag and drop functionality enabled in the view and the model.

+See also

+- `Item_Adaptor::mimeTypes()`
+- `Item_Adaptor::mimeData()`
+- `Item_Adaptor::dropMimeData()`
+- `Item_Adaptor::canDropMimeData()`
+- `Item_Adaptor::supportedDropActions()`
+- `Item_Adaptor::flags()`

+and

+- `XML::mime_types()`
+- `XML::mime_data()`
+- `XML::drop_mime_data()`
+- `XML::can_drop_mime_data()`
+- `XML::supported_drop_actions()`
+- `XML::flags()`

+and the `Tree_View` constructor for details what is necessary to implement and customize drag-and-drop (supporting copy and move actions) for hierachical models.

+### UI

+Creating dialog and widgets, thus, distributing the widgets and configuring layout policies can get challenging.
+Thus, a graphical editor like the UI component of Qt-Creator is a help.
+Challenges still occur, e.g. if you want to use namespaces.
+It is possible, but the support in Qt Creator is limited (as of 2015).

 ## Architecture